Why Veterinary Practice Staff Morale Matters More Than Ever and 3 Ways to Boost it

 Competitive wages rank #1 among veterinary practice professionals.

 I’m sure it comes as no surprise that employees ranked competitive pay as their number one on-the-job concern.
 What may come as a surprise, though, is that you can afford to pay your people more – without compromising your profit.
 Yes, that’s right, and no, I didn’t sneak into your practice and take a look at your books!

 From our 2017 WMPB survey questionnaire, we learned that most practices genuinely want to pay their staff more.
-The WMPB report presents not just one but three ways you can increase the hourly rate of your non-doctor staff… Click To Tweet Imagine what a difference that would make to practice staff morale.
+The WMPB report presents not just one but three ways you can increase the hourly rate of your non-doctor staff by $3 without hurting your bottom line.
+Click To Tweet Imagine what a difference that would make to practice staff morale.

 |I’ve just touched on three of the 12 workplace satisfaction criteria that we explored in this year’s WMPB report.
 For insight into the remaining nine, plus three ways to give your employees the salary increase you know they deserve, stop by the WMPB store to pick up a copy of this insight-packed report.|